Theobroma cacao L.

 Eaten raw-as is, or roasted, brewed, and powdered into tea.
 Used abundantly in food and other consumables.
 Sometimes found in extract form.

-Cacao beans and nibs contain a number of constituents with proven health benefits, but many of these constituents are destroyed or lessened when processed.
+Cacao beans and nibs contain a number of beneficial constituents, but many of these constituents are destroyed or lessened when processed.
 Health practitioners recommend that anyone interested in eating cacao for its health benefits use raw, unprocessed cacao beans and nibs rather than processed chocolate.

 Specific: Cacao bean contains caffeine and may cause nervousness, irritability, sleeplessness, and, occasionally, rapid heartbeat.
 Not recommended for use by children under the age of 18.